 Kazakhstan – Opportunities and Challenges in International Trade

-The geopolitical developments since the beginning of Russia’s war of aggression against Ukraine have brought Kazakhstan into focus as a sales market and a logistics hub for exports to the entire Central Asian region.
+The geopolitical shifts triggered by the war in Ukraine have brought Kazakhstan into sharper focus – both as an export destination and as a strategic hub for access to the entire Central Asian region.

-To tap the potential of this region profitably and safely for your company, a thorough understanding of the legal framework is essential.
-Sanctions regulations must not be violated under any circumstances!
-In addition, local knowledge, experience, and strong economic partnerships in the region are crucial to avoiding risks in areas affected by crises.
+To tap into this potential safely and profitably, companies must understand the legal framework in detail.
+Sanctions regulations must not be violated under any circumstances.
+In addition, local knowledge, experience, and established partnerships in the region are essential to avoid exposure to risk in volatile environments.

-Under these conditions, Kazakhstan offers itself as a spare parts, distribution, and service hub for the region.
+Under these conditions, Kazakhstan presents itself as a promising hub for spare parts, distribution, and service across the region.

-Although Kazakhstan is part of the ambitious “Middle Corridor,” several transport routes exist, each with its own advantages and disadvantages:
+Kazakhstan is part of the ambitious “Middle Corridor” initiative, but there are several transport routes available, each with its own advantages and limitations:

 1. The Northern Route via Russia